metasfresh/metasfresh-documentation/pages/admins/howto/search_filename_in_jenkins_logs.md

 Notes:
 * each build job's log file is named `log`
 * on our jenkins master, the search takes a while
-* from the full path of the `log`files found by the grep, you can discern the actual build job.
+* from the full path of the `log` file(s) found by the grep, you can discern the actual build job.